Ilorin Kwara State, Nigeria Travel Guide

 Heavy rainfall may disrupt travel, high humidity.

 Very hot weather is possible in March and April, especially before the full rainy season.
-Stay hydrated at this time of year.
+Stay hydrated at this very time of year.

 Best in Dry Season (Dec-Feb) for comfortable temperatures.